Paris says tourist buses no longer welcome in city center

 "We no longer want the total anarchy of tourist buses in Paris ...
 Buses are no longer welcome in the very heart of the city," Gregoire said.

-Paris is crisscrossed by dozens of hop-on, hop-off double-decker buses that shuttle tourists between the main monuments, as well as international tourist coaches that bring in budget travelers from all over Europe.
+Paris is crisscrossed by dozens of hop-on, hop-off double-decker buses that shuttle tourists between the main monuments, as well as international tourist coaches that bring in budget travellers from all over Europe.

-Gregoire said the city was awaiting new legislation to reduce bus traffic and would put in place parking spots outside the city so that buses no longer drive into the center.
+Gregoire said the city was awaiting new legislation to reduce bus traffic and would put in place parking spots outside the city so that buses no longer drive into the centre.

 France's new law on mobility will give local authorities more powers to regulate local traffic and new transport options such as rented bicycles and electric scooters.